RingoDev/BetBazar/README.md

 * [x] Enable User Login.
   * Email
   * [x] Google
+* research canActivate and be able to check if a user is logged in or not.
 * Block Logged In Users from seeing Login and Register page
 * Set up user space that is only accessible when logged in. eg. firebase auth-guard
 * set up API in Spring to forward operations.